sidangvn/openMind-MangoHacks2019/README.txt

 The headset has 7 different sensors to calculate the brain waves accurately from different angles.
 The TCP/IP socket translates the information from the headset to the robot arm.
 The Emotiv software converts the brain waves to a key that identifies the movement that the user wants to perform using the robot arm.
-The runtime is quick and it is sensitive, so we donít have to wait for it to move and it moves almost simultaneously with the moment we think of a movement.
+The runtime is quick and it is sensitive, so we don‚Äôt have to wait for it to move and it moves almost simultaneously with the moment we think of a movement.
 The first version can pick something and move objects around.
 The second version can do almost every action that average humans can do.
-It takes time to train the whole system to work according to the personís mindset (who will be using it) and also requires training every time the user changes since each personís thinking and concentration is different from one another and need to adjust to that certain user.
+It takes time to train the whole system to work according to the person‚Äôs mindset (who will be using it) and also requires training every time the user changes since each person‚Äôs thinking and concentration is different from one another and need to adjust to that certain user.
 But, the training time can be reduced in the future.
 There are 4 keys for controlling the robot arm in the first version while more than 10 keys are needed for controlling in the second version.